Hospital personalities – a humorous walk through the halls

-We asked Head Nurse Jo to give us the lowdown…and the highlights…of the people that you meet each day.
+We asked a nurse to give us the lowdown…and the highlights…of the people that you meet each day.

 She advised us, “These are in no particular order.”
 So, draw whatever conclusions you wish!
 Without further ado, THE LIST.